ue bot icon

 • Another person can trigger a feeling of indebtedness by doing us an uninvited favor.

-• French anthropologist, Marcel Mauss, in describing the social pressures surrounding the gift-giving process in human culture, can state, “there is an obligation to give, an obligation to receive, and an obligation to repay.”
+• French anthropologist, Marcel Mauss, in describing the social pressures surrounding the gift-giving process in human culture, stated, “there is an obligation to give, an obligation to receive, and an obligation to repay.”

 • A person who violates the reciprocity rule by accepting without attempting to return the good act of others is actively disliked by the social group … There is a genuine distaste for individuals who fail to conform to the dictates of the reciprocity rule.